julianlastuvka/julianlastuvka/README.md

 ## I'm a Software Engineer

--🔭 Currently, I am working as a Software Engineer at Santander Tecnologia Argentina.
+-🔭 Currently, I am working as a Software Engineer at Santander Bank.

--🌱 I completed the 'CS50' and 'CS50 Web programming with Javascript and Python' courses from HarvardX, where I learned the basics of full-stack web development using Flask for the back-end.
-Additionally, I passed the courses Algorithms and Programming I, II, and III, where I learned Python, C, and Smalltalk.

 ### 📫 Contacto